LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 A **multi-buffer** material set is a material set variant wherein the volume fraction data is split such that one buffer exists per material.
 The schema for this variant dictates that each material be presented as an *Object* entry of the ``volume_fractions`` field with the material name as the entry key and the material volume fractions as the entry value.
 Optionally, the value for each such entry can be specified as an **o2mrelation** instead of a flat array to enable greater specification flexibility.
-To conform to protocol, each ``matsets`` entry of this type must be an *Object* that contains the following information:
+To conform to protocol, each ``matsets`` child of this type must be an *Object* that contains the following information:

    * matsets/matset/topology: "topo"
    * matsets/matset/volume_fractions: (object)